 If you or a loved one has been arrested for domestic violence, contact Balboa Bail Bonds right away.
 We can help secure your release from jail by posting your bail bond and allowing you to return home.
-It only takes one call to get the help you need.
+Our agents are available 24/7, 365 days a year.
+Whether you were arrested at 12pm or 2am, we will be there to offer a helping hand.
+It only takes one call to get the assistance you need.
 Contact us at (619) 760-2222 to learn more.

 When police are called to investigate a possible domestic violence dispute, it almost always results in an arrest being made, despite a lack of any physical evidence.
+Police officers take allegations of domestic violence very seriously, and are likely to arrest first and ask questions later, giving you very little time to try and defend yourself.
 Depending on the circumstances, prosecutors can treat a domestic violence charge as either a misdemeanor or a felony.

 - As a misdemeanor, domestic violence charges carry a maximum penalty of up to one year in county jail and a fine of $2,000.